-Accessory ducts: Vasa efferentia, rete testis, epididymis and vas deferens are the four accessory ducts present.
-Their job is to store and transport the sperms from the testis to the urethra.
+Accessory Ducts: Vasa efferentia, rete testis, epididymis, and vas deferens are the four accessory ducts present.
+Their job is to store and transport sperm from the testis to the urethra.
 Vas deferens with a duct from seminal vesicles function as an ejaculatory duct that opens into the urethra.

 Glands: Prostate glands, a pair of seminal vesicles, and the bulbourethral glands are the three glands responsible for the secretion of seminal plasma that is rich in certain enzymes, calcium, and fructose and also provides lubrication to the penis.

 Starts at puberty.
 There is increased secretion of GnRH (gonadotropin-releasing hormone) from the hypothalamus.
 GnRH stimulates the pituitary to secrete LH (luteinizing hormone) and FSH (follicle-stimulating hormone).

 Spermatogenesis begins at the advent of puberty with increased secretion of GnRH (gonadotropin-releasing hormone) from the hypothalamus that helps to stimulate the pituitary to secrete LH (luteinizing hormone) and FSH (follicle-stimulating hormone).